bmc/sbt-izpack/index.md

 Those sections that support `customXML` are clearly indicated, below.

+### The "condition" setting

+When a section supports a `condition` setting, the condition value consists of one or more IzPack conditions, separated by a vertical bar ("|") symbol.
+A condition is either an [IzPack built-in condition][] or one defined in a [Custom XML][] section.

+Example:

+    condition: izpack.windowsinstall.vista|izpack.windowsinstall.7

+### The "os" subsection

+Some sections support an `os` setting, which corresponds to an IzPack XML `<os>` element.
+The `os` setting tells IzPack that the parent section only applies to the specified the operating system family or families.

+In *sbt-izpack*'s YAML configuration, the `os` setting is a comma-separated list of operating system family names.
+Supported names are: `macosx`, `unix`, and `windows`. (`unix` includes Linux, FreeBSD, Solaris, and other Unix variants.)

+Examples:

+    os: macosx, unix
+    os: windows

+## Configuration file sections

 ### The "installation" section

 Unlike the XML IzPack configuration, the YAML configuration format does not